SidKwok/template-rwb/README.md

 [standard](https://github.com/feross/standard) and [standard-react](https://github.com/feross/standard-react) are the default style guides for this boilerplate, feel free to edit your own config in `.eslintrc.js`.

+### Redux

+You can use **Redux** in the project when you enable the choice.
+Noted that we separate two kinds of store(`dev` and `prod`) in two files.
+The `prod` ones doesn't have any devtools' code, in order to reduce the size of bundle.
+If you need to apply the middleware (`redux-thunk`, `redux-saga` and so on), you need to apply them in two files (`configureStore.dev.js` and `configureStore.prod.js`) so that you can use the middlewares in two different environments.

-### react-devtools
+### redux-devtools

-This boilerplate has enabled the `browser devtool` config automatically.
+This boilerplate has enabled the `browser devtool` config for **Redux** automatically.
 To make it work, you need to download the [extension](https://github.com/zalmoxisus/redux-devtools-extension) for your browser.

 You can also choose `Customized DevTools` which is built in your page.
 With this you can customized you own devtool.
 Click [here](https://github.com/gaearon/redux-devtools) to see more options.